01 Getting Started

 Screenshot of the Salesforce Integrationwidnow showing the Push tab

-The Contact object is updated and the mapped fields are as follows.
+The Contact object has been updated, and the mapped fields are as follows.

 Screenshot of the Map Salesforce fields window showing the Mapping tab